dictalabs/vscrawl-user-guide/docs/settings.md

 !!! note ""
     The organization that sent you a document decides what information that document asks for and how long it is kept.
 If you want a document changed or removed, contact the organization that sent it — they control it, not the platform.

-### Mobile privacy settings
+### Mobile app privacy settings

+!!! note ""
+    This section is about the **vScrawl mobile app** only.
+The web app has no Privacy screen because it collects none of this — no crash reports, no usage analytics.

-The mobile app asks, the first time you open it, whether it may send crash reports and usage analytics. **Both start switched off.** You can change your answer at any time in **Settings → Privacy** in the app.
+The mobile app asks, the first time you open it, whether it may send crash reports and usage analytics. **Both start switched off.** You can change your answer at any time in **Settings → Privacy** in the mobile app.

 Choosing **Reset privacy choices** there stops all collection and deletes the diagnostic data held on your device.
 The app works exactly the same either way — nothing about signing, documents or your account depends on it.